neuralize-ai/edgerunner/example/README.md

   `conan remove "tensorflow-lite"`.
 Make sure to create the TFLite package version that is required in [conanfile](/conanfile.py).

+GPU support requires a functioning OpenCL installation.
+Refer to your OS documentation for the steps for setting this up correctly for your GPU vendor.

 ## Unix

 Run all examples using one of the following methods from the project root directory.